76 °F / 25 °C

 Keelung cruise terminal

-The port offers plenty of sightseeing and other activities, most of which are within approx 10 min walking distance from the cruise ship pier.
+The cruise port offers plenty of sightseeing and other activities, most of which are within approx 10 min walking distance from the cruise ship pier.

 - Yingge Ceramic Museum